dskillin/ai-gen/.augie/tasks.md

 - [x] Prepare a prompt that joins your summary with a request for:
       - Cinematic, human-relatable and emotional narration.
       - Inspired, humble, observant and cinematic.
-- [ ] write code to have mixtral summarize your prompt as a narration.
+- [x] write code to have mixtral summarize your prompt as a narration.
-- [ ] write code to convert mixtral summary to mp3
+- [x] write code to convert mixtral summary to mp3
       - Female voice, thoughtful, kind
+- [x] Save the summary as narration.txt
-- [ ] Save the summary as narration.txt and narration.mp3
+- [ ] Save the summary as narration.mp3 (requires espeak installation)